Washington University School of Medicine acceptance rate: 8.2%; Average MCAT: 521, average GPA: 3.9; Ranking: #11; Tuition: $64,480 per year.

 - Developmental, Regenerative and Stem Cell Biology (Ph.D.)

 - Physical Therapy

 - Master’s in Clinical Research, Public Health, Informatics, and more

-As one of the top medical schools in the field of medical research, Washington University School of Medicine is a great option if medical research is a career priority.
+As one of the top medical schools in the field of medical research, Washington University Medical School is one of the best options if medical research is a career priority.
 If so, this medical school will help you achieve your goals in no time.

 It’s a highly competitive medical school, but if your dream is to become an excellent physician, then it will be worth more than your effort.